equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 However, ESMDA is not exactly an optimization algorithm in the traditional sense: its goal is to move the samples toward the posterior while capturing the uncertainty, not determine a single point where $`f(x_1, x_2)=0`$.

 ESMDA uses gradients implicitly, but it is also influenced by the covariance in the current ensemble members (the samples).
+The algorithm has a propensity to move along the major covariance axes in each iteration.
-This is shown in the figure below, where the update does not go to the origin (which is the point on the line closest to the prior mean).
+This is shown in the figure below, where the update does not go to the origin (which is what you might expect, since it iis the point on the line closest to the prior mean).
-The posterior computed by ESMDA matches the theoretical posterior distribution, since the problem is Gauss-linear.

 ![](linear_model_ellipse_prior.png)

+To summarize: the posterior computed by ESMDA in Gauss-linear example in the figure above is correct and matches the analytical answer.
+But the propensity to move along the major covariance axes in each iteration can also lead to behavoir that causes the final answer to not match the analytical answer, like it did in the non-linear example in the previous section.

 ### Updates can oscillate, and more iterations is not always better